 The process of freeze branding uses extreme cold to kill the cells in the animal's skin that produce pigmentation, or color.
 Therefore, a freeze branded animal will have white hair where the freeze branding iron touched the skin.

-At right: A freeze brand on the right hip of a horse.
+Below: A freeze brand on the right hip of a horse.